toivjon/uwp-xbox-controllers/README.md

 A simple tryout about how Xbox One controllers can be used in a Universal Windows Platform (UWP) application.

 ## Controller Readings
-Xbox One controller contains following kind of buttons and sticks which can be read with the UWP Gamepad API.
+Controller contains following kind of buttons and sticks which can be read with the UWP Gamepad API.

 ![alt text](https://github.com/toivjon/uwp-xbox-controllers/blob/master/Images/xbox-controller.svg "Xbox One Controller")